PIMPAM-GPBP/.github/profile/README.md

 ![PIMPAM Logo](../assets/PIMPAM-white%20logo.png)

-The PIMPAM Digital Decision Support Technology Stack is part of the **pim-pam.net** Public Infrastructure Investment and Asset Governance (PPIAG) engagement resources.
+The PIMPAM Digital Decision Support Technology Stack is part of the [**pim-pam.net**](https://pim-pam.net/) Public Infrastructure Investment and Asset Governance (PPIAG) engagement resources.
 These tools demonstrate evidence-based decision making using big data and AI to support better real-world outcomes.

-## Technology Stack Overview

 Our platform consists of three core modules: